 Next, go into a bit more detail about the project with a short “About the Campaign” section, where you describe again what your project is about, what benefit you’re going to provide, and how you’re going to do it.

 In this section, be sure to answer questions like:

 - What are the greatest benefits of donating?

 - How will people’s lives be better through your project?

 - How does your project help the donor reach the goals that matter most to them?

 Finally, be sure to include a “Get Involved” section.

-Create different recommended donation levels, and tell people what you’ll be able to do if they donate each amount, and be sure to include “Donate Today” buttons with each.
+Create different recommended donation levels, and tell people what you’ll be able to do if they donate each amount.
+Don’t forget to include the sense of urgency along with it!